Vijay Goel (politician): Contributions

 Under the banner of Lok Abhiyan, a socio-cultural organisation, Goel initiated protests against state-sponsored lotteries in India in 1993.
 He led a campaign supported by over 120 MPs.
 The lottery was banned in India on 7 July 1998.

 Vijay Goel established The Toy Bank, a not for profit organisation, in 1987 that collects toys from donors, refurbishes/renews them and redistributes the toys amongst the underprivileged children in Delhi.
 The Toy Bank was co-founded by his daughter Vidyun Goel.

 Goel has been actively involved in heritage conservation.
 As a Lok Sabha representative from Chandni Chowk, Goel hosted a two-day cultural festival "Chaudhvin Ka Chand" in 1998 to get the soul back into the 350-year-old city of Shahjahanabad and turn Chandni Chowk into a major tourist attraction in Delhi.
 For this, among other measures, electricity polls were rooted out, pavements were cleared of encroachments, and shop shutters were painted to spruce up the locality before cultural festival.

-Goel also restored a 200-year-old haveli named Haveli Dharampura in Chandni Chowk with his son Siddhant Goel.
-Vijay Goel's Haveli Dharampura has recently won prestigious UNESCO Asia-Pacific 2017 Awards for Cultural Heritage Conservation.
+Goel also restored a 200-year-old haveli named Dharampura Haveli in Chandni Chowk with his son Siddhant Goel.
+Goel's Dharampura Haveli has recently won prestigious UNESCO Asia-Pacific 2017 Awards for Cultural Heritage Conservation.